JunyouC/regression_Assignment/assignment1_AMERISPEAK20220329.md

 ## Question_Democrats 1.2

+*How does answer change when you control for gender, age, race, income, and years of education?*

 As we can see from the table, when controlled for gender, age, race, income and years of education, the self-identified democrats still have a statistically significant positive strong relationship(beta = 0.66,